dzeke/Blended-Near-Optimal-Tools/README.md

 -	Optional parameters/settings to control how the plot is displayed and labeled (varargin) Tools are described here for near-optimal optimization problems but are general and can be used for any high-dimensional data set or system of equations.

-3) ECHO RESERVOIR APPLICATION
+3) ECHO RESERVOIR WATER QUALITY MANAGEMENT APPLICATION

-Illustrates use of the tools for a water quality management problem to reduce the phosphorus load to Echo Reservoir in the Weber basin, Utah.
+Illustrates use of the tools for a linear program to identify the cost-effective phosphorus removal practices to reduce the phosphorus load to Echo Reservoir in the Weber basin, Utah to a level specified in a pending Total Maximum Daily Load (TMDL) program for the reservoir.
 Includes all the data and model files and the script that moves data from the models to the near-optimal tools.

 4) PAPER and SCRIPTS